KDivyaDharshini/healthcareanalysis/README.md

-Data Minig & analysis with classification algorithm in R programming:
+Data Mining & analysis with classification algorithm in R programming:

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worldwide..
 Heart failure is a common